 It is NOT an offence to disturb most birds, however it is important that climbers follow some basic guidance in order to minimise disturbance to allow both birds and climbers to continue to coexist, and make sure we are not breaking the law.
 Your access rights also depend upon exercising those rights “responsibly.”

-Many S1 species are ground-nesting or tree-nesting birds, but some are found on crags and sea cliffs.
-The S1 species that climbers most commonly encounter on crags are the peregrine falcon and the golden eagle.
+Many Schedule 1 species are ground-nesting or tree-nesting birds, but some are found on crags and sea cliffs.
+The Schedule 1 species that climbers most commonly encounter on crags are the peregrine falcon and the golden eagle.

 However, a climber who becomes aware of the presence of a nest or nesting or young birds and starts a climb or continues to climb in the vicinity should appreciate that such action may be interpreted as “reckless” anyway.